nychealth/coronavirus-data/Geography-resources/README.md

 Modified ZCTA combines census blocks with smaller populations to allow more stable estimates of population size for rate calculation.

 The file ZCTA-to-MODZCTA.csv is a crosswalk showing which MODZCTA a ZIP code (or ZCTA) belongs to.

+## If you can't find your ZIP Code:
+If you don't see your ZIP Code, it's probably because it's bundled into a ZCTA or a MODZCTA with others.
+[Look up your ZIP Code to see what MODZCTA it is in](https://nychealth.github.io/covid-maps/modzcta-geo/about.html).